uaraven/antlrscope/README.md

     java -jar headlights-<version-number>.jar

 Copy grammar to the text area on the left and the text to parse to the text area on the right, then click "Parse" button.
 Boom.
 That's it.

+## Limitations

+As Headlights uses Antlr in the interpreted mode it is impossible to execute any code defined in the grammar, including predicates.
+The interpreter runs as if there is not predicates at all.